-- Draw a picture and use text to tell a message (e.g. Don't be a bully!) or to persuade the reader. - Identify and discuss the message offered in a persuasive piece. - Model and share examples of persuasion found in print and environment. - Provide daily shared and interactive writing opportunities. - Engage students in shared and interactive writing opportunities.
+- Draw a picture and use simple text to tell a message (e.g. Say No to Drugs) and why it is important. - Model and share examples of persuasion found in print and environment. - Engage students in shared and interactive writing opportunities.